-- In few cases, hydrophobic interactions and hydrogen bonds also possible as noncovalent interactions and contribute to the structural stability of the protein.
+- In a few cases, hydrophobic interactions and hydrogen bonds are also possible as noncovalent interactions and contribute to the structural stability of the protein.

-- Insulin is an extracellular protein, which has been stabilized by both covalent and noncovalent interactions.
+- Insulin is an extracellular protein that has been stabilized by both covalent and noncovalent interactions.

 - In the case of insulin, two interchain disulfide bridges are found between chains a and b.

-- Considering the similarity in each subunit, hemoglobin was considered as myoglobin in muscle cells, the structure of hemoglobin was represented as (mb-mb2).
+- Considering the similarity in each subunit, hemoglobin was considered myoglobin in muscle cells, and the structure of hemoglobin was represented as mb-mb2.

 - The Shape and Structure of Proteins.
 Molecular Biology of the Cell.
 4th edition.(%https://www.ncbi.nlm.nih.gov/books/NBK26830/).